 If you do not satisfy any of the above, you will need to undertake an English language proficiency test and achieve the following scores:

 - An International English Language Testing System (IELTS Academic) overall band score of at least 7.0 with a minimum 7.0 in each subset; or

 - An Occupational English Test with Grades A or B only in each of the four components.

 English test results remain valid for no more than two years between final examination date and the date of commencement of study, and must appear on a single result certificate.

 International Students should visit http://www.cqu.edu.au/international for further information.

 Health RequirementsStudents must comply with and meet the Inherent Requirements for the Bachelor of Oral Health course.

 English, Science, Mathematics or equivalent.

-Upon completion of the Bachelor of Oral Health you will be eligible to apply for registration to work in general and specialist dental practices within Australia as an Oral Health Therapist.
-You will be able to perform preventive and operative dentistry for patients across the lifespan.
-You will also be equipped to educate and promote oral health in small group and community settings.
+Graduates will be able to apply for registration to work as an oral health therapist in general and specialist dental practices within Australia.
+They will be able to perform preventive and operative dentistry for patients across the lifespan.
+Graduates are also able to educate and promote oral health in small group and community settings.

 If you apply via a Tertiary Admissions Centre (TAC) listed under 'How to Apply', please use the relevant TAC code listed above to complete your application.